 The most reliable way to get Messages app data out of your iPhone is through the built-in iOS backup via iTunes.

 Open your iTunes app on your Mac or Windows computer.
-Note: If you are on a Mac running Catalina or Big Sur you no longer use iTunes to back up your phone.
-You simply make a backup of your iOS device via the Finder.
+Note: If you are on a Mac running macOS Sonoma, Ventura, Monterey, Big Sur, or Catalina, you no longer use iTunes to back up your phone and can simply back up via the Finder.

 At the top of the screen (Mac) or the top of the iTunes window (Windows), select the File menu > Devices > Back Up.